Red Sox survive late scare behind Payton Tolle gem, Willson Contreras go-head homer taken at BSJ Headquarters (Red Sox)

 But Braves right-hander Elder needed just four pitches to retire Marcelo Mayer, Andruw Monasterio, and Caleb Durbin m, all on ground balls, to escape the inning.

-Late in the game, social media briefly erupted after the NESN broadcast caught several Red Sox relievers hugging Aroldis Chapman in the bullpen, sparking speculation about a
+Late in the game, social media briefly erupted after the NESN broadcast caught several Red Sox relievers hugging Aroldis Chapman in the bullpen, sparking speculation about a possible injury or trade.

 Loading...